 As for the result of the coin toss, this is of course a random proposition and there’s typically no juice on either side.
 Yet it remains one of the most popular Super Bowl props and while we’d never recommend betting on such a thing, a ‘tails’ call has been landed in five of the last six years.

 Here are the latest Coin Toss odds from DraftKings:

 Make way for XFL betting

-And the Super Bowl won’t necessarily mark the end for football betting in Indiana until NFL pre-season – far from it!
+And the Super Bowl won’t necessarily mark the end for football betting in Indiana until the NFL pre-season – far from it!

 The IGC have also rubber stamped their approval of betting on the XFL, the professional American league which begins its second incarnation on Feb.
 8, just six days after the NFL champion is crowned in Miami.

-The XFL is hoping that betting on the product will help it succeed and while that’s far from a certainty, it won’t lack for network coverage with ABC, ESPN, Fox and Fox Sports 1 all planning on televising games.
+The XFL is hoping that betting on the product will help it succeed and while that’s far from a certainty, it won’t lack for network coverage with ABC, ESPN, Fox, and Fox Sports 1 all planning on televising games.

-Other states that have already approved betting on the XFL include Pennsylvania, Rhode Island and Iowa, while Nevada says it’s books are already authorized under existing regulations.
+Other states that have already approved betting on the XFL include Pennsylvania, Rhode Island, and Iowa, while Nevada says it’s books are already authorized under existing regulations.

-Located in Indiana and want to bet on the latest Super Bowl props, XFL or whatever takes your fancy?
-Check out DraftKings, where GambleIndiana users can get a juicy sign up bonus worth up to $1,000.
+Located in Indiana and want to bet on the latest Super Bowl props, XFL, or whatever takes your fancy?
+Check out DraftKings, where GambleIndiana users can get a juicy signup bonus worth up to $1,000.